The Waziri Afghans, Pushtanah, or Patans, belong to one of the four great divisions of the Afghan nation, the Karlarni.

 The following tree will show the descent of the main branches of the Waziri Afghans here mentioned:

 The Darwesh Khel dwell together, and the Mas'uds live separate from them, but, in some places their territories adjoin, or lie contiguous to each other.
-The former dwell chiefly in the northern and western parts of their country, and are nearest to Kohat and Bannu in British territory, on one side, and to Khost, Dawar, and the dara'h or valley of the Shaey or Right-hand Gumul (river) on the other.
+The former dwell chiefly in the northern and western parts of their country and are nearest to Kohat and Bannu in British territory, on one side, and to Khost, Dawar, and the dara'h or valley of the Shaey or Right-hand Gumul (river) on the other.
 The Mas'uds dwell in the southern and eastern parts, and are near Bannu, Tak, and the dara'h or valley of the Gumul river, but they nowhere actually touch our border.
 Thus the Utmanzi branch of the Darwesh Khel is located farthest northeast, the Gurbuz farthest north-west, the Ahmadzi in the extreme southwestern, and the Mas'uds in the south-eastern part of their possessions.
-Some few clans or sections of the Darwesh Khel became British subjects after the annexation of the Panjab territories in 1849, and took to agricultural pursuits: and others might in time, have followed their example, but for the present attempt to crush their independence in " true Circassian style."
+Some few clans or sections of the Darwesh Khel became British subjects after the annexation of the Panjab territories in 1849 and took to agricultural pursuits: and others might in time, have followed their example, but for the present attempt to crush their independence in " true Circassian style."
 Those who became subject to our rule, or apparently so — for they could retire into their hills and fastnesses when they chose — were responsible for the passes leading in and out of the tracts respectively occupied by them, and in advance of which, eastwards, in British territory, most of the lands they cultivated lay.
 Some of the Darwesh Khel, however, such as the Kabil Khel — not "Kabal" Khel — one of the four divisions of the Wali Khel, which is one of the three subdivisions of the Utmanzi, descended from Utman, son of Musa, the Darwesh, and the Mas'ud division of the Waziris, had been, until within the last fifteen or twenty years, a perpetual source of trouble since the annexation of the Panjab territories.
-Such disturbances however take place on all borders, and ever will; and what have often been called Waziri "outrages," have merely been reprisals for outrages on them on the part of portions of tribes under our rule, only, ordinary Britishers will not see this.
+Such disturbances however take place on all borders and ever will; and what have often been called Waziri "outrages," have merely been reprisals for outrages on them on the part of portions of tribes under our rule, only, ordinary Britishers will not see this.

-The Waziris dwell in an extensive tract of very mountainous country — about one hundred and twenty miles in length from north to south, and about eighty in breadth in its widest part — some of the strongest and most difficult in the Afghanistan, and, with few exceptions, as ilats or nomads.
+The Waziris dwell in an extensive tract of very mountainous country — about one hundred and twenty miles in length from north to south, and about eighty in breadth in its widest part — some of the strongest and most difficult in Afghanistan, and, with few exceptions, as ilats or nomads.
 Their chief wealth consists of numerous flocks, and a vast number of cattle of different kinds.
 They pass their lives under their black tents chiefly, made from the hair of their goats, called Kijzda'i in Pushto, and cultivate the available patches of land known as Kats (not " Kach" as we find in maps and official reports), lying along the banks of the various streams and watercourses which run through their country, and in the defiles with which it abounds.
 Of agriculture they are generally ignorant.

 They carry on a little trade with our frontier districts, and bring down the surplus produce of their hills, and take back fabrics for making clothes, salt, and a few other necessaries, but the tribe is quite able to support itself on the produce of the country it inhabits.
 There is no level ground in it, so to say, the country consisting of some of the highest spurs, ridges, and offshoots, on either side of the great eastern range of Mihtar Suliman, Koh-i-Siyah, Ghar, or Shu-al, or Shu-al Ghar, as it is called hereabouts.
 Wherever a small area is found capable of being cultivated it is brought under tillage, and is called by a separate name, generally the name of the clan or division who cultivate it.